mcampbell/bwex/README.md

 response.
 This works for me in my "day job", so I am unsure where I've gone wrong here, but given the time constraints I have to leave it at mostly happy path with a smidgen of testing things in each provider that wouldn't occur in the other.

+I don't have a Windows machine to test on, but these instructions should work for MacOS and at least a Debian flavored Linux.